 Right now we don’t need anything for our home.
 It may not be a dream place, but I’ve come to terms that I like my decorating details and the place fits us just fine.
 I tend to spend money on decorating, just because I’m bored or want something new.
 But really, I don’t need anything, so I’m trying not to spend any money on decorating and be content with what I have.

 But, (there’s always a but!), that doesn’t mean there aren’t a few things I want to do to enhance our space.
 Two things specifically: add curtains to the living room and find a place to hang my purse.
+We also wanted to Get More Info about the tweaks that we could make to our roof and other spaces of our house.
 The challenge has been to make these improvements without spending any (or much) money.

 Project #1: Add curtains to the living room / Spent $0